s22-tech/OpenBookmark-II/README.md

 ## Installation
 To install, simply copy the files to your server and adjust the values in `/config/config.php` to match your database and server.

-**N.B.**  This version must be installed at the top level of your domain or a sub-domain.
-It will not work if installed in a sub-directory.
-I'm working on a fix.

 ### Disclaimer
 This script was uploaded to share it with others who miss the functionality of the original OpenBookmarks.
-Unfortunately, I don't have the time to make it into a one-size-fits-all solution.
+Sadly, I don't have the time to make it into a one-size-fits-all solution.
 If you have ideas of new features to add, feel free to let me know.
 However, if I don't feel they'd be a good fit, I probably won't add it myself.
 But pull requests are always welcome.
 The more people helping with this script, the better.